vamolessa/vamolessa.github.io/blog/mem_write.md

-# a new c memory primitive: mem_write (apr 2023)
+# a new c memory primitive: mem_write
+### apr 2023

-it was when i was writing code for hot reloading that i was dealing with path concatenation. i didn't get it right the first time. there was lots of calls to `mem_copy` (just `memcpy` but in my style of `count` params first) and it was kinda error prone one could say.
+It was when I was writing code for hot reloading that I was dealing with path concatenation.
+I didn't get it right the first time.
+There was lots of calls to `mem_copy` (just `memcpy` but in my style of `count` params first) and it was kinda error prone one could say.

-there had to be a better way to code it.
+There had to be a better way.

 ```c
 static b32